Born: Nov. 3, 1944 in Beaumont, Texas

 Died: Aug.
 3, 2015

 Mel was the No. 1 draft pick of the Detroit Lions in 1967.
-After rushing for 860 yards with a 4.2 yard per carry average and leading the Lions' receivers with 39 receptions for 317 yards and 6 touchdowns, Farr was named NFL Rookie of the Year and Most Valuable Offensive Player.
+His rookie season, Farr rushed for 860 yards with a 4.2 yard per carry average and lead the Lions with 39 receptions for 317 yards and 6 touchdowns.
+He was named NFL Rookie of the Year and Most Valuable Offensive Player.
 Although he missed half of the 1968 season with knee surgery, Farr was again named Most Valuable Offensive Player.
-The following year he became Lions Co-Captain, roaring back from surgery with his best performance ever in a game against the Vikings.
-On November 12, 1969, Farr racked up 197 yards rushing and two touchdowns.
+The following year he became the Lions Co-Captain, and had his best performance ever in a game.
+On November 12, 1969, in a game against the Vikings, Farr racked up 197 yards rushing and two touchdowns.
 Farr ranks among the great all-time Lions scorers with 36 career touchdowns.
 He played for the Lions through the 1973 season (when he became teammates with his brother, Miller).
 He retired at the end of that season.